prisma/prisma1/docs/1.14/04-Reference/07-CLI-Command-Reference/02-Database-Service/01-prisma-init.md

 <InfoBox type=warning>

-Note that in [Prisma 1.7](https://github.com/graphcool/prisma/releases/tag/1.7.0), the `--boilerplate` flag has been removed from `prisma init`.
+Note that in [Prisma 1.7](https://github.com/graphcool/prisma/releases/tag/1.7.0), the `--boilerplate` flag has been removed from `prisma1 init`.
 This means you can not bootstrap an entire GraphQL server based on a [GraphQL boilerplate](https://github.com/graphql-boilerplates) project any more.

 To bootstrap a GraphQL server based on a GraphQL boilerplate project, use the `graphql create` command from the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli):